antonbobrov/nextjs-starter/README.md

 * NEXT_PUBLIC_URL_API - API url (f.e., https://example.com/api/)
 * NEXT_PUBLIC_URL_API_PAGE - API url to gain page props (f.e., https://example.com/api/page/ or https://example.com/)
 * API_KEY - API key
-* IS_REAL_API - set true if you use an existing API.
+* API_IS_REAL - set true if you use an existing API.
 By default, the front-end part must contain placeholders for local development without back-end API.
 It is also used to define if there's a need to fetch the sitemap & process back-end redirects.
-* NEXT_PUBLIC_SENTRY_*** - all the variables with this prefix must be filled if you want to use the Sentry bug tracker (works only in production).
+* SENTRY_*** - all the variables with this prefix must be filled if you want to use the Sentry bug tracker (works only in production).

 ## Tasks